How Do You Embed Images in a Django Blog From a WYSIWYG Editor?

 from django.shortcuts import get_object_or_404

-from article.models import ContentImage
+from core.models import ContentImage

 # user deletes image